rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-1.md

 While this chunk of code all runs within seconds in a production environment, it may take our poor human brains some time to digest this type of information so we will take a small break and continue this discussion in our next article.

-Please feel free to continue reading this series by clicking here: [article]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2 %})
+Please feel free to continue reading this series by clicking here: [Code Dive Openstack Live Migrations Part 2]({% post_url 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2 %})